 For only 70CZK you can have a guided tour of the most famous baroque church in Prague.
 The church has such an amazing and colourful history.
 The construction of the church took almost 100 years, however, it was all worth it as it's now considered one of the most valuable Baroque buildings north of the Alps.
 Keep your eye out for the organ (you can't miss it...), Mozart once played on it!

 12. Support the Locals at Naplavka Farmers Market

 If you want to find a cheap meal or a different sort of souvenir for your friends and family, then take a walk up the river to Naplavka farmers market on a Saturday morning.
 The farmers sell all sorts of local produce from fruit and vegetables to jams to freshly caught fish.
-The stalls change week by week, and the produce is completely seasonal.
+The stalls change week by week, and the product is completely seasonal.
 There's no doubt that you'll be leaving the market empty handed!

 11. Look Down on Old Town Square

-Wanna have a birds eye view of Old Town and see the people below scurrying around?
+Wanna have a birds-eye view of Old Town and see the people below scurrying around?
 For 120CZK you can do just that.
 It was built in the 14th Century, so you'll be following the footsteps of thousands and thousands of people before you.
 Be careful though, when the clock strikes on the hour, a trumpeter sounds out a melody.
 You don't wanna be on the wrong side of him ;)